nikumar1206/daily_projects/w10d2/README.md

 **Widgets**:

+### Elaborative Interrogations:
+- What is the difference between a functional and a classical component?
+- What causes a component re-render?
+- Where do props come from?
+- What is internal state?
+When might you use it?
+- What is the difference between export default and export const?
+What do their imports look like?
+When might you use them?
+- What is the context in different places—inside the constructor, inside of the render, inside of the onClick callback?
+- What is a components lifecycle?
+Name a lifecycle method?
+Why do we use them?

 * Know how to set up a new React project
 * Be able to create simple React components
 * Know how to incorporate an API into your app